outofcoffee/corebot/README.md

     SLACK_AUTH_TOKEN="CHANGEME"
     SLACK_CHANNELS="corebot"
-    BOT_CONFIG="/path/to/actions.yaml"
+    ACTION_CONFIG_FILE="/path/to/actions.yaml"

 > Note: `SLACK_CHANNELS` is a comma-separated list of channel names, such as `"channelA,channelB"`

-> Note: the default path for `BOT_CONFIG` is `/opt/corebot/actions.yml`.
+> Note: the default path for `ACTION_CONFIG_FILE` is `/opt/corebot/actions.yml`.
 When using corebot within a Docker container, it is typical to add your configuration file at this location, or bind-mount a file to this path.

 ### Variables for Rundeck